-If you’re out there looking for the best diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through thousands of diamonds online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 Bottom Line Recommendation:

-- Color: I Color or better.
-H Color or I Color with a Princess Cut will give you the best value.
 Going higher in diamond color (to D, E, F, or G Diamond Color) will give you an incremental benefit, but I’m not convinced it’s worth the incremental price.

 SI2 and I1 clarity Princess Cut diamonds are in very short supply due to the high quality of diamond rough that Princess Cut Diamonds are cut from.
-If you can find one, and verify that it’s clean to the eye (with, for example, James Allen’s Virtual Loupe), then that’s even better.
+If you can find one, and verify that it’s clean to the eye (with, for example, James Allen’s Diamond Display Technology), then that’s even better.

 The Princess Cut is universally regarded as the runner-up to the Round Brilliant in today’s market.
 According to the chart from Jogia Diamonds’ blog that I refer to in my article about Diamond Shapes, a full 23% of searches on their site are for Princess Cuts.

 In fact, this always caused a problem for my former employer, Leo Schachter, since they were supplying major Princess Cut programs to the major retail chains.
 It was always a problem to meet SI2 and I1 Princess Cut demand.

 Now that you’re more familiar with the background of the Princess Cut, lets get right to the information that’s pertinent to the consumer.